 If that isn’t bad enough, he’s forced into the reef by the towering waves.
-It rips and all of the air escapes.
-Hope of ever paddling out again is lost.
+It rips, and all of the air escapes.
+The hope of ever paddling out again is lost.
 Conflict.

 To add insult to injury, another wave comes and forces Chuck’s leg into the sharp coral.
 Blood and sheer pain follow.
 Conflict.